-Home base businesses are a secret goal of most of the population: be your own boss, work your own hours, start early, knock off early and no "management" to complain about.
-So what we need is a place to carry out our business, and prefab cabins are the answer.
-They are relatively cheap, easy to get through the local authority as an office or granny flat, are erected in a week or less, and can be made to look rustic, modern, log, yurt or pavilion style.
+Home base businesses are a secret goal of most of the population: be your own boss, work your own hours, start early or knock off early and no "management" to complain about.
+So what we need is a place to carry out our business, and small cabin kits are the answer.
+They are relatively cheap, easy to get through the local authority as an office or granny flat, are erected in a week or less, and can be made to look rustic, modern, log, yurt, granny flat or pavilion style.

 The following self employment guide is not exhaustive, but your best home based business can be easily adapted to the prefab cabins available at most Kit Home Provider Sites.